4.12 Accommodation Requests for Persons with Disabilities Policy

 e.
 Self-determination of who will receive student released disability-related materials and information within and outside the university.

 f.
-Opportunity to file a grievance with the Office of Disability Services and receive a prompt and equitable resolution in accordance with the Grievance Procedure.
+Opportunity to file a grievance with Disability and Access Services, and receive a prompt and equitable resolution in accordance with the Grievance Procedure.

 g.
 All other rights and privileges available to other students.